 20:00 hrs Dinner and overnight stay in the train

 Sawai Madhopur is named after its founder, Maharaja Sawai Madho Singh I. Steeped in history this city counts as one of the most visited places in Rajasthan.
-It is the gateway to the world-famous Ranthambore National Park, a wild sanctuary with innumerable animal and plant species.
-Here you witness Chinkara (Indian Gazelle), Spotted Deer and Sambar Deer (also known Swamp Deer), Hyenas, Crocodiles and of course Tigers in the wild.
-The former hunt district of the Maharaja of Jaipur was declared in 1980 a national park.
+It is the gateway to the world-famous Ranthambore National Park, a wildlife sanctuary with innumerable animal and plant species.
+Here you can see Chinkara (Indian Gazelle), Spotted Deer and Sambar Deer (also known Swamp Deer), Hyenas, Crocodiles and of course Tigers in the wild.
+The former hunt district of the Maharaja of Jaipur was declared a national park in 1980.
 After the game safari in the Ranthambore National Park, the “Palace on Wheels” leaves for Chittorgarh.

-Enjoy an exciting wildlife Jeep safari and then be treated to a delightful breakfast at the jungle lodge after which we get back on board the Palace on Wheels and continue to Chittorgarh a city known distinctively for its classic stories of heroes and heroines, triumphs over its enemies and dedication to religion.
+Enjoy an exciting wildlife Jeep safari and then be treated to a delightful breakfast at the jungle lodge after which we get back on board the Palace on Wheels and continue to.
 Lunch will be served on board.

 Visit Chittorgarh Fort, whose preserved palaces and temples still narrate the epic tales of heroes and heroines, conquests and religious devotion.
 According to its history, the city of Chittorgarh with its imposing fort that sits on a three-mile-long knoll was raided three times.
-In year 1303, Alauddin Khilji stormed the city, driven by his passionate wish to subdue queen Padmini.
+In the year 1303, Alauddin Khilji stormed the city, driven by his passionate wish to subdue queen Padmini.
 Her face had appeared to him in a mirror, and he was stunned by her supernatural beauty.
-Queen Padmini preferred however the death of the dishonoring and died voluntarily by committing “Jauhar”, the ritual fire death.
-In 1533, during the rule of Bikramjeet, followed the second attack by the Bahadur Shah, the sultan of Gujarat.
-Again, a woman, the Bundi-princess Rani Karanavati, committed the “Jauhar”.
+Queen Padmini preferred however death over dishonoring and committed “Jauhar”, the ritual fire death.
+In 1533, during the rule of Bikramjeet, followed the second attack by Bahadur Shah, the sultan of Gujarat.
+Again, a woman, the Bundi-princess Rani Karanavati, committed “Jauhar”.
 Her son Udai Singh escaped the city and inherited the throne.
 In 1567 when the Mughal emperor Akbar marched his troops into Chittorgarh, Udai Singh fled to Udaipur and built a new capital.
-After, Akbar razed Chittorgarh to the ground and the city was never inhabited again.
+After Akbar razed Chittorgarh to the ground and the city was never inhabited again.
 Still today, one can feel the heroic spirit of the Rajput warriors.